danielnaber/firefox-dict-switcher/README.md

 # Automatic Dictionary Switcher Add-on for Firefox

-**This add-on does not work and is not available on addons.mozilla.org until https://bugzilla.mozilla.org/show_bug.cgi?id=1240536 is fixed**
+**[Try this extension instead](https://github.com/kimsey0/FirefoxAutoDict) -- (This add-on does not work and is not available on addons.mozilla.org until https://bugzilla.mozilla.org/show_bug.cgi?id=1240536 is fixed)**

 Based on the text entered in a textarea, this add-on automatically detects the language and sets the corresponding spell checking dictionary.
 You need to type